Law of Portugal: Modern era

 After the Carnation Revolution in 1974, the Portuguese legal system was changed due to the new political and civil demands.
-The new Constitution approved in 1976, was written under a myriad of communist and socialist-inspired ideologies and bias in order to replace the previous regime's system.
+The new Constitution approved in 1976, was written under a myriad of communist and socialist-inspired ideologies and bias to replace the previous regime's system.
 For a number of years, the country bounced between socialism and adherence to the neoliberal model.
 Land reform and nationalizations were enforced.
 Until the constitutional revisions of 1982 and 1989, the Constitution was a highly charged ideological document with numerous references to socialism, the rights of workers and the desirability of a socialist economy.

 The sharp increase of the number of lawyers and judicial state-employees throughout the following decades did not produce increased efficiency in the legal system.
 The proliferation of both private and public law schools created a massive increase of numerus clausus vacancies for new law students across the whole country year after year, together with lower admission selectivity and a downgrade of academic integrity.
 Already internationally known for decades as excruciatingly slow and inefficient for European Union and USA standards, Portugal's justice system was by 2011 the second slowest in Western Europe after Italy's, even though it has one of the highest rates of judges and prosecutors, over 30 per 100,000 people, a feature that plagued the entire Portuguese public service, reputed for its overcapacity, useless redundancies and a general lack of productivity as a whole.
 After the collapse of the Portuguese public finances and banking system in 2011 amid the larger European sovereign debt crisis that impelled Portugal to European Union-International Monetary Fund state bailout, many reforms were put in place and measures to cut down costs and increase productivity were enforced across the entire public service.
 The number of district courts were slashed to 23 from 320, pooling their work in larger centers and closing courts in rural areas where the population has shrunk since the system was established in 1837.
 Courts were also reorganized to specialize to deal with labor or trade issues.